marci-pires/WikiHadatac/Installing-for-Windows.md

 ### Acquiring Git

-Verify that the host machine has a `git client` to retrieve the code, and an `sbt` utility to run the console.
+Verify that the host machine has a `git client` to retrieve the code.
+Open the '''cmd''' command to enter in the command mode.

 Open `git bash`.
 NOTE: If you do not have git, you need to install one: http://git-scm.com/downloads.

 ### Acquiring SBT